-Security agents intercept 105.2 kg cocaine at Tin Can Island Port
+Security agents intercept 105.2 kg Cocaine at Tin Can Island Port

-Security agents at the Tin Can Island Port in Lagos have intercepted 105.2 kg of cocaine wrapped in 40 packets on board a vessel, the MV SPAR SCORPIO, while discharging wheat at Josepdam Terminal.
+Security agents at the Tin Can Island Port in Lagos have intercepted 105.2 kg of Cocaine wrapped in 40 packets on board a vessel; MV SPAR SCORPIO while discharging wheat at Josepdam Terminal.

-In a statement issued by the Public Relations Officer of Customs at Tin Can Port, Uche Ejesieme, confirmed that ‘during routine discharge of Bulk Sugar at about 1103hrs on Monday, February 8, 2021, at the Josepdam Terminal, the Terminal Operators noticed two (2) bags of substances in the hopper that is used to discharge sugar from the Vessel into waiting trucks in the Terminal.
+In a statement issued by the the Public Relations Officer of Customs at Tin Can Port, Uche Ejesieme, confirmed that, “during routine discharge of Bulk Sugar at about 1103hrs on Monday February 8, 2021 at the Josepdam Terminal, the Terminal Operators noticed two (2) bags of substances in the hopper that is used to discharge sugar from the Vessel into waiting trucks in the Terminal.
 “The bags were recovered by the Terminal Security Operatives who now invited the PSO to the Port Manager to report the developments, without recourse to the Customs.

-The items were later confirmed by NDLEA to be totalling 105.2 kg Cocaine wrapped in 40 packets.
+The items were later confirmed by NDLEA to be totaling 105.2 kg Cocaine wrapped in 40 packets.

 Click Here>>>>>>Anti-kidnap and anti-theft device for tracking and listening<<<<<<